-Political Science majors are required to take B9 (Introduction to Government-3 hours), C11 (State and Local Government -3 hours), C13 (Comparative Government-3 hours), two semesters of political theory, C15-C16 (History of Political Thought-6 hours), D2 (International Politics-3 hours), and the Seminar in Political Science-1 hour).
+Political Science majors are required to take B9 (Introduction to Government-3 hours), C11 (State and Local Government-3 hours), C13 (Comparative Government-3 hours), two semesters of political theory-6 hours, D2 (International Politics-3 hours).
 Six additional hours, with the prior approval of the departmental advisor are required.
-Total for the major 25 hours.
+Total for the major 24 hours.